What to know about the Seahawks after Day 4 of NFL free agency

 And they appear to have filled it, reportedly agreeing to a one-year deal with free agent Evan Brown, who started 24 games the past two seasons with Detroit.

-While Brown has played guard and center the past two years, Seahawks general manager John Schneider said during his weekly appearance on Seattle Sports 710 that the team envisions Brown playing center.
+While Brown has played guard and center the past two years, Schneider said during his weekly appearance on Seattle Sports 710 that the team envisions Brown playing center.

 “Ideally, he’s a center,” Schneider said.
 “He can play both, but he’s really truly a center.”